 Product Usage:All AndyMark gearboxes require grease for proper operation and long life.
-We suggest using our red tacky grease, am-2768.
-We also encourage that the user powers the gearbox continuous...Read More
+We suggest using our red tacky grease.
+We also encourage that the user powers the gearbox continuously for 30...Read More

-Here is a right angle gearbox using steel bevel gears, designed to integrate with a CIM Motor, an AM Planetary gearbox, or a CIM-Sim.
+Here is a right angle gearbox using steel bevel gears, designed to integrate with a CIM Motor, NEO, Falcon, or CIM-Sim.
 We suggest using this gearbox for applications where space is limited and you don't wish to locate a CIM Motor directly in line with the input shaft of a rotating device.

 - One - Housing, aluminum

 - One - 3/8 inch hex output shaft, 4140 steel

 - One - 20 tooth bevel gear, steel